-6.10 Creating & Updating H&S Documentation
+6.8 Creating & Updating H&S Documentation

-New or amended H&S policies or documents will be brought to the attention of the following TUS groups for their review and approval and will be developed in line with TUS's Policy Framework: -
+New or amended H&S policies or documents will be brought to the attention of the following TUS groups for their review and approval and will be developed in line with TUS's Policy Framework:

-•TUS Parent Safety Statement
+Parent Safety Statement

-1) Local H&S Campus Committees, 2) Senior Management, and, 3) Governing Body
+- 1) Local H&S Campus Committees,

+- 2) Deans & VP, Council,

+- 3) Relevant Governing Body Sub Committee and,

+- 4) Governing Body.

-•Campus Safety Statement
+Campus Safety Statement

-Policy changes will be brought to the attention of the following TUS groups for their review and approval: 1) Local Campus Safety Committee and, 2) Senior Management.
+Policy changes will be brought to the attention of the following TUS groups for their review and approval:

+- 1) Local Campus Safety Committee and, - 2) Deans & VP's Council.

-•Local Unit Safety Statements
+Local Unit Safety Statements

-Policy changes will be brought to the attention of the following TUS groups for their review and approval: - 1) Local Unit Management, and, 2) Local Campus Safety Committee.
+Policy changes will be brought to the attention of the following TUS groups for their review and approval:

+- 1) Local Unit Management, and, - 2) Local Campus Safety Committee.

-6.11 Control of H&S Documentation
+6.9 Control of H&S Documentation

-TUS will ensure that its Health and Safety policy documentation is available for use when required and that it is adequately protected from improper use.
+TUS will ensure that its Health and Safety policy documentation are available for use when required and that it is adequately protected from improper use.